- Virtual Internships

 - Reviewing the Internship Process

 In addition, we provide access to local, regional, and international opportunities through the following resources:

 - Investigate Industries and Internships (i3) – Explore career options and submit your resume for available internships.

-- Diversity & Inclusion Opportunities – Connect with hiring recruiters from a myriad of various organizations.
+- Diversity & Inclusion Resources– Connect with hiring recruiters from a myriad of various organizations.

 - Career and Internship Connections (CIC) – Attend the annual job and internship fairs in New York.